Yes, you can refinish a hardwood floor.

 Hardwood floor advice for you.
-Now you can sand your own hardwood floors.
+Now you can sand your own floors.

 Look, we’re not promising to turn you into a flooring professional with one lesson.
 But we guarantee you will do a better job than that contractor you're thinking about hiring off of Craig's list.
 More

 Pete’s gives free lessons?
 How does that work?

 Here at Pete’s Hardwood Floors, we rent all kinds floor installation and refinishing machines, but you can learn to run them on an actual floor.
 Take a test drive with our hardwood rental equipment.
 More

 Check out our YouTube channel.
 Especially the polyurethane application video - it's the best explanation for coating you've ever seen.